Standard Publishing: Publications

 Young People’s Standard was created to serve the Christian Endeavor movement for Christian Youth, founded in 1888.
-Six years later Young People’s Standard became The Lookout, a weekly Christian magazine for adults with features to apply their faith and study the Bible, still published weekly today.
+Six years later Young People’s Standard became The Lookout, a weekly Christian magazine for adults, with features to apply their faith and study the Bible, still published weekly today.

 The first edition of Training for Service was published in 1911, which in its several updated editions, is used as a Sunday school teacher training text.

 In 1913, Standard Publishing became the first publisher of Vacation Bible School (VBS) materials with a five-week, all-day program.

-Meanwhile, Christian Standard, the journal from which the company took its name, was published every week from 1866 till September 2012 when it introduced a new 64-page monthly edition.
+Christian Standard, the journal from which the company took its name, was published every week from 1866 till September 2012, when it introduced a new 64-page monthly edition.
 In 2014, Christian Standard introduced an app for digital editions available on smartphones and tablets.

 Ownership history

 After 1872, the Erretts bought Carroll’s share of the company.
 Standard Publishing continued under the ownership and control of the Errett family until 1955 when it was sold to John Bolten Sr. Under his leadership it became a multinational corporation, eventually known as Standex International.

 In July 2006, the Wicks Group, a New York-based private equity firm, acquired Standard Publishing.
 It was used as an imprint of New Mountain Learning.

 In 2007, the company moved to modern offices on the north side of Cincinnati, where the successor company, Christian Standard Media, continues today.

-In 2015, David C Cook acquired the Standard Publishing brand together with the company's Bible lesson commentary series, Sunday school curriculum and other church resources from New Mountain Learning.
+In 2015, David C. Cook acquired the Standard Publishing brand together with the company's Bible lesson commentary series, Sunday school curriculum and other church resources from New Mountain Learning.
 Christian Standard and The Lookout were not included in the deal and are published by Christian Standard Media.

 In 2017, Christian Standard Media was acquired by The Solomon Foundation.